pivotal-cf/docs-cloudbees-cjoc/Jenkins.html.md

 More information on how to configure a client master in CloudBees Jenkins Operations Center can be found on CloudBees official documentation.

 Note that you will have to manually configure SSO on the client masters by going to the Jenkins Operations Center's security configuration page.
-Enforcing SSO, will allow you to browse across all the client masters directly from CJOC, without the need of authenticating again.
+Enforcing SSO allows you to browse across all the client masters directly from CJOC, without the need of authenticating again.

   ![Client Master Configuration]
   (/images/client-master-sso.png)